Bail Uproar May Dim Appetite for Criminal Justice Reform | Hamodia.com

 But now, a backlash over the bail law may have diminished their chances of winning additional reforms on issues like parole eligibility, solitary confinement and police accountability.

-Advocates who cheered the bail overhaul find themselves on defense amid significant criticism from prosecutors and law enforcement officials, who say the new bail law has jeopardized public safety.
+Advocates who cheered the bail overhaul find themselves on the defensive amid significant criticism from prosecutors and law enforcement officials, who say the new bail law has jeopardized public safety.
 Most of the concerns revolve around instances of defendants being released under the new law and then committing new crimes.

 Since the beginning of the year, uproar over the bail law has largely dominated conversations about criminal justice at the Capitol.